-Rebecca Slayton is a lecturer in Public Policy and Visiting Scholar in the Center for International Security and Cooperation, both at Stanford University.
+Rebecca Slayton is Assistant Professor in the Department of Science & Technology Studies and the Judith Reppy Institute for Peace and Conflict Studies, both at Stanford University.
 Her research examines how experts assess the promise and risks of complex technology, how they make their claims politically persuasive, and how these processes shape intertwined systems of technology and governance.
-Her book, Arguments that Count: Physics, Computing, and Missile Defense, 1949-2012 (MIT Press, forthcoming), shows how public debate and scientific advising on missile defense changed with the rise of software engineering and concerns about the risks of complex technological systems.
+Her book, Arguments that Count: Physics, Computing, and Missile Defense, 1949-2012 (MIT Press, 2013), shows how public debate and scientific advising on missile defense changed with the rise of software engineering and concerns about the risks of complex technological systems.
 In addition to publications in physics and the sociology of science and technology, she has published articles and essays on computing in History and Technology, IEEE Annals of the History of Computing, and Applied Clinical Informatics.

 Keith Smillie has a B.A. in Mathematics and Physics from the University of Western Ontario and an M.A. and a Ph.D. in Mathematical Statistics from the University of Toronto.
 After spending several years in Ottawa working in private industry and the Federal Government, he came to the University of Alberta in 1963 and joined the Department of Computing Science when it was formed in 1964.
 His principal teaching interests were computing courses for students in the humanities and the agricultural sciences and his research was in statistical applications of the array languages APL, Nial and J. After retirement in 1992 he continued his research on the statistical and pedagogical applications of J for a number of years.
 For the last few years his main research interests have been in the history of computing, especially the evolution of APL and J and the development of computing at the University of Alberta.
 He has been a member of the Editorial Board of the Annals of the History of Computing since his retirement.